Samuel Shaw (minister): Works

 His farewell sermon at Long Whatton is the eighth in ‘England's Remembrancer,’ 1663.

 Family

 He married a daughter of Ferdinando Pool (died 1676), ejected from Thrumpton, Nottinghamshire.
-His son, Ferdinando Shaw, M.A., was ordained 14 April 1698, became minister of Friar Gate chapel, Derby, on 25 March 1699, published several sermons, as well as ‘A Summary of the Bible,’ 1730, 12mo, and died in 1744.
+Their son, Ferdinando Shaw, M.A., was ordained 14 April 1698, became minister of Friar Gate chapel, Derby, on 25 March 1699, published several sermons, as well as ‘A Summary of the Bible,’ 1730, 12mo, and died in 1744.
+Ferdinando’s son, Samuel Shaw the younger, was also a minister; his own daughter, Jane Shaw, married the grandson of Oliver Heywood.